Part of our weekly series with The Nib

 Mallory Newman (she/her) is a former associate producer for Reveal.
 She has worked as a journalist and videographer since 2017.
 Her reporting on the San Francisco Police Department’s reform efforts helped to win a 2018 Society of Professional Journalists award for ongoing police coverage at Mission Local.
 Currently, she is working on an international feature-length documentary on food and national security.
 Newman is a Marine Corps veteran who deployed to Afghanistan.
 She is also a graduate of UC Berkeley’s Graduate School of Journalism and has a bachelor’s degree in international relations from San Francisco State University.

-Sarah Mirk (she/her) is a digital engagement producer for Reveal.
+Sarah Mirk (she/her) was a digital engagement producer for Reveal.
 Since 2017, she has worked as an editor at The Nib, an online daily comics publication focused on political cartoons, graphic journalism, essays and memoirs about current affairs.
 She works with artists to create nonfiction comics on a variety of complex topics, from personal narratives about queer identities to examinations of overlooked history.
 Before that, Mirk was the online editor of national feminist media outlet Bitch, a podcast host and a local news reporter.
 She is also the author of several books, including “Year of Zines,” a collection of 100 handmade zines, and “Guantanamo Voices,” a collection of illustrated oral histories of the world’s most infamous prison.
-Mirk is based in Portland, Oregon.

 Amanda Pike (she/her) is the director of the TV and documentary department and executive producer of films and series at Reveal.
 Under her leadership, The Center for Investigative Reporting garnered its first Academy Award nomination and four national Emmys, among other accolades.
 She was the executive producer of the inaugural year of the Glassbreaker Films initiative, supporting women in documentary filmmaking and investigative journalism.
 She has spent the past two decades reporting and producing documentaries for PBS, CBS, ABC, National Geographic, A&E, Lifetime and The Learning Channel, among others.
 Subjects have ranged from militia members in Utah to young entrepreneurs in Egypt and genocide perpetrators in Cambodia.
 Pike also has dabbled in fiction filmmaking, producing the short film “On the Assassination of the President,” which premiered at the Sundance Film Festival.
 She is a graduate of Princeton University and the Columbia Graduate School of Journalism.
 She is based in Reveal's Emeryville, California, office.